 Shutterstock is one of the biggest agencies, but they are very strict and won’t include every picture in their presentation.
 Dreamstime is smaller, and has fewer demands on the subjects, but will look more at the technical qualities of the pictures.
 (See list below).

 The perspective of the buyer

-There are hardly any restrictions on these sites for the provided pictures and for a beginner it can be a great starting place to get used to the process of uploading, formats, giving a title, and adding keywords and descriptions.
+There are hardly any restrictions on these sites for the provided pictures and for a beginner, it can be a great starting place to get used to the process of uploading, formats, adding a title, and adding keywords and descriptions.

 A buyer that wants a higher quality or more exclusivity will go to one of the selling stock agencies or browse for a specific photographer.

 It’s a good idea to keep the buyer’s perspective in the back of your head.
 Buyers won’t magically turn up on your doorstep, so you will have to work on your marketing as well.

 It’s better not to start on all the stock agencies at the same time.
 Try 1 or 2 to feel the waters.
 Not only as to the agencies but try to find out as well what keywords prospective buyers are browsing and what kind of pictures are in high demand.